rusnakrenata/qa_mtc/README.md

-# Minimizing Traffic Congestion via QUBO Formulation: Car-to-Trase Assignment Problem
+# Quantum-Inspired Traffic Optimization: A Scalable and Dynamic Approach for Congestion Minimization in Urban Environments
 [[PAPER]]()